7cb15/SeatGeekAPI/README.md

 # SeatGeekAPI

-### Python scrip for querying the Seat Geek API to get events data for NYC, DC, and SF
+#### Python script for querying the Seat Geek API to get events data by city and date range.